by Steven Nyland, OrganicCrops. Posted on 30 March 2017, 16:42 hrs

 Additionally the following optional documentation can be issued at additional charge:

 The 'Servicio Nacional de Sanidad Agraria' or 'National Agricultural Health Service' (SENASA) is part of the Ministry of Agriculture and controls and regulates all matters regarding food safety, agricultural safety and organic production.
 It is more or less the FDA of Peru.
 SENASA takes its inspections, advice and regulation very seriously.
-Almost every agricultural import or export is checked by SENASA.
+Almost every agricultural raw material import or export is checked by SENASA.
 On request, SENASA can carry out a phytosanitary inspection and issue a phytosanitary certificate.
+For raw material exports such as quinoa and chia, a phytosanitary inspection is mandatory.

 If your country requires specific documentation, OrganicCrops will try to comply as much as possible.
 Quite often importing countries have specific requirements regarding labels, export letters, responsibility statements, etc. Please notify us in advanced to give us enough time to organize additional required documents.

-Orders that have a FOB value of USD 10000 or more, the paperwork is send by courier separately.
-Orders with a FOB value of less than USD 10000 the papers are send alongside the shipment plus emailed to the importer.
+Orders that have a FOB value of USD 50,000 or more, the paperwork is send by courier separately.
+Orders with a FOB value of less than USD 50,000 the papers are emailed (PDF copies) to the importer.
 Note that in case of air freight shipments, the papers are always send alongside the shipment.

 OrganicCrops is an agricultural trading company from Huanuco, Peru that specializes in cultivation, marketing and exporting organic products such as Quinoa, Maca and Cacao.